Richard Mentor Johnson: Monroe years (1819–1825)

 Johnson was re-elected to a full term in 1822, so that in total, his Senate tenure ran from December 10, 1819, to March 4, 1829.
 In 1821, he introduced legislation chartering Columbian College (later The George Washington University) in Washington, D.C.
 During this time period, his views on Western expansion were clear.
 He believed that the US "empire of liberty" should extend across the continent, arguing in debates leading up to the Missouri Compromise that western expansion and emancipation should go hand in hand, acknowledging issues with white racism but advocating for gradual emancipation.
 Furthermore, he went against the ideas put forward by sympathizers of the Colonization movement, arguing in "favor of meaningfully incorporating people of color into a multiracial empire".

 In December 1822, Johnson introduced legislation to abolish imprisonment for debt at the federal level.
 He first spoke to the issue in the Senate on December 14, 1822, pointing to the positive effects its cessation had effected in his home state.
 The bill failed, but Johnson persisted in re-introducing it every year.
 In 1824, it passed the Senate but was too late to be acted upon by the House.
 It passed the Senate a second time in 1828, but again, the House failed to act on it, and the measure died for some years, owing to Johnson's exit from the Senate the next year.
-Passage would only have made a modest impact since few were imprisoned for debt at the federal level, but Johnson hoped to advance the cause of abolishing it in the states.
+Passage would have made only a modest impact since few were imprisoned for debt at the federal level, but Johnson hoped to advance the cause of abolishing it in the states.
 The reform was opposed by the business community, but Jackson's support after he became president in 1829 eventually gave the movement fresh life, and a limited bill was passed in 1832.
 Within ten years after that, imprisonment for debt had been abolished in most states.

 Johnson also sought help for debtors not in prison, such as some form of bankruptcy legislation, which would help his own problems and those of his neighbors.
 Johnson knew this politically pressing issue, which he worked on into the 1830s, quite well because it affected him personally.
 He was in debt himself from his business losses and support for Western expansion.
 He also continued to advocate for the positions he had held while a member of the House.
 As the chair of the Committee on Military Affairs, Johnson pushed for higher veterans pensions, and a liberal policy to enable settlers to buy land in the West more easily.